mlflow/mlflow/docs/source/models.rst

 Model Signature
 ^^^^^^^^^^^^^^^
-Model signature defines schema of model input and output.
-Both model input and output can be described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
+The Model signature defines the schema of a model's inputs and outputs.
+Model inputs and outputs are described as a sequence of (optionally) named columns with type specified as one of the :py:class:`MLflow data types <mlflow.types.DataType>`.
 The signature is stored in JSON format in MLmodel file together with other model metadata.
 Model signatures are  recognized